-- Ceftiakson iv 2 gx 1 for at least 14 days or doxycycline tables 200 mg x 1 for at least 14 days is applicable
+- Ceftiaxone iv 2 gx 1 for at least 14 days or doxycycline tablets 200 mg x 1 for at least 14 days is appropriate

 - Doxycycline 200mg x 1 for three weeks can be given

-- Multiple treatment options over 2-4 weeks, for example, tablets with doxycycline (200 mg x 1) or intravenous (iv) ceftriacson (2g x 1), iv Penicillin (5x IU x 4) or ivcefotaxime (2g x 3).
-In the case of brain symptoms, iv ceftriacson is often preferred.
+- Several treatment options over 2-4 weeks, such as treatment with doxycycline tablets (200 mg x 1) or intravenous (iv) ceftriaxone (2g x 1), iv Penicillin (5 million IU x 4) or ivcefotaxime (2g x 3).
+In case of symptoms from the brain, iv ceftriaxone is often preferred.

 Late Nevro Borreliosis

-- Three weeks of treatment is topical with tablets doxycycline (200 mg x 1) or iv ceftriacson (2g x 1).
-For central nervous system symptoms, iv ceftriaxone is often recommended (2g x 1).
+- Three weeks of treatment with topical doxycycline (200 mg x 1) or iv ceftriaxone (2g x 1).
+For central nervous system symptoms, iv ceftriaxone (2g x 1) is often recommended.

 Children with neuro-borreliosis